jguadagno/jguadagno.github.io/_posts/2021-05-19-migrate-to-asp-net-core-mvc-from-asp-net-mvc-framework.md

 ## Wrap up

-That’s it!
-That’s a lot to take.
-While I can’t cover every possible scenario that you might hit, hopefully, you have enough to get you started and handle some of the surprises that I ran into while migrating applications.
+That's it!
+That's a lot to take.
+While I can't cover every possible scenario that you might hit, hopefully, you have enough to get you started and handle some of the surprises that I ran into while migrating applications.